 Aspartame: Remeron SolTab contains aspartame, a source of phenylalanine.
 Each tablet with 15 mg and 30 mg mirtazapine corresponds to 2.6 mg and 5.2 mg phenylalanine, respectively.
 It may be harmful for patients with phenylketonuria.

-Effects on ability to drive and use machines: Remeron has minor or moderate influence on the ability to drive and use machines.
+Effects on ability to drive and use machines: Remeron has minor to moderate influence on the ability to drive and use machines.
 Remeron may impair concentration and alertness (particularly in the initial phase of treatment).
 Patients should avoid the performance of potentially dangerous tasks, which require alertness and good concentration, such as driving a motor vehicle or operating machinery, at any time when affected.

 Use in the Elderly: Elderly patients are often more sensitive, especially with regard to the undesirable effects of antidepressants.
 During clinical research with Remeron, undesirable effects have not been reported more often in elderly patients than in other age groups.